 There are computers in every class and laptops available in Key Stages 1 and 2 for selected use.
 We have a computer suite consisting of sixteen desktop PCs for which classes are timetabled for at least one lesson per week.
+In addition, we have a stock of 30 iPads.
 Children will work individually and collaboratively, in whole class situations and occasionally in smaller groups.